IanEdington/learn/java/coursework.md

 ### Package management
+In order to manage the global name space every library is contained in it's own package.
+This completely eliminates the namespace issues of C and C++.

 Group files containing Enums and Classes into packages by:
 - all located in directory _packagename_
 - first line of every file must be `package packagename;`